 Find out if you are liable to pay the High Income Child Benefit Tax Charge at self-assessment time by using this Government tax calculator, alongside some easy-to-digest guides to the Child Benefit tax rules.

-There are a number of ways to mitigate against losing your Child Benefit entitlement (for example, splitting company income with your spouse), so make sure you discuss your tax situation with your accountant.
+There are a number of ways to mitigate against losing your Child Benefit entitlement (for example, splitting company income with your spouse, or investing more in a pension), so make sure you discuss your tax situation with your accountant.